Home

 Rochdale Dog Rescue will cover all necessary veterinary fees whilst the dog is in foster care.
 In some situations food costs can be reimbursed also, but fosterers are usually happy to provide this themselves.

 Fosterers have access to a network of telephone support from other Rochdale Dog Rescue volunteers, as well as being given recommended websites and forums where further help can be obtained.
-Depending on the area a foster home is in, other local foster carers may be able to offer home visits to provide 1:1 advice.
+We ideally like our fosterers to be within a reasonable radius of the local area so they can stay under the care of our local vets, and we can be on hand to offer support and help out with rehomings.
 We will also assist you to present your knowledge of the dog with photos and descriptions, on approved websites when the dog is ready for rehoming.

 Details of local dog training classes can be provided for your benefit should you wish to access them.
 The fees for these are not covered by Rochdale Dog Rescue however.